Delta wing: Subsonic thick wing

 During the latter years of World War II, Alexander Lippisch refined his ideas on the high-speed delta, substantially increasing the sweepback of the wing's leading edge.
 An experimental glider, the DM-1, was built to test the aerodynamics of the proposed P.13a high-speed interceptor.
 Following the end of hostilities, the DM-1 was completed on behalf of the United States and the shipped to Langley Field in Virginia for examination by NACA (National Advisory Committee for Aeronautics, forerunner of today's NASA) It underwent significant alterations in the US, typically to lower its drag, resulting in the replacement of its large vertical stabilizer with a smaller and more conventional counterpart, along with a normal cockpit canopy taken from a Lockheed P-80 Shooting Star.

 The work of French designer Nicolas Roland Payen somewhat paralleled that of Lippisch.
-During the 1930s, he had developed a tandem delta configuration with a straight fore wing and steep delta aft wing.
+During the 1930s, he had developed a tandem delta configuration with a straight fore wing and steep delta aft wing, similar to that of Causarás.
 The outbreak of the Second World War brought a halt to flight testing of the Pa-22, although work continued for a time after the project garnered German attention.
 During the postwar era, Payen flew an experimental tailless delta jet, the Pa.49, in 1954, as well as the tailless pusher-configuration Arbalète series from 1965.
 Further derivatives based on Payen's work were proposed but ultimately went undeveloped.

 Following the war, the British developed a number of subsonic jet aircraft that harnessed data gathered from Lippisch's work.
 One such aircraft, the Avro 707 research aircraft, made its first flight in 1949.
 British military aircraft such as the Avro Vulcan (a strategic bomber) and Gloster Javelin (an all-weather fighter) were among the first delta-equipped aircraft to enter production.
 Whereas the Vulcan was a classic tailless design, the Javelin incorporated a tailplane in order to improve low-speed handling and high-speed manoeuvrability, as well as to allow a greater centre of gravity range.
 Gloster proposed a refinement of the Javelin that would have, amongst other changes, decreased wing thickness in order to achieve supersonic speeds of up to Mach 1.6.